Aditya9056/smush-repo/readme.txt

 = 2.7.2 =

-    *Updated:
+    * Updated:
-        * Use JS for stats calculation while using Bulk Smush, to remove the additonal time lost *Fixed:
+        * Use JS for stats calculation while using Bulk Smush, to reduce the Ajax time
+    * Fixed:
-        * images keep appearing in the re-smush list
+        * Some Images would keep appearing in the re-smush list, if "Resize original images" is enabled
+        * Enable buttons in settings redirects to network smush settings page in a subsite if networkwide settings are enabled

 = 2.7.1 =